 Physical interaction is restricted for students who choose this model, limiting their opportunities to develop their social skills further.
 Due to this challenge, teachers may find it harder to motivate and engage their students during their lessons.
 Another challenge is the resources themselves, as computers and Internet connections can come with technical difficulties that stall the learning process.

 In any case, school is an integral part of a child’s growth and development.
 With these learning models implemented and semesters rerouted into quadmesters, giving children a wholesome education can hopefully still continue as society deals with the pandemic’s impact.
-For more information on quadmesters and the new school system, you can call us at 1 (844) 628-4243!
+To learn more about quadmesters and the new school system, and to book a free assessment, you can call us at 1 (844) 628-4243!
+For more information on Math Project’s math tutoring programs in Mississauga, Brampton and Oakville, visit ‘Our Programs’ page.Book a free assessment

 Return to School – tdsb.on.ca